 Our focus on fundamentals, building to proficiency, understanding problems and circular learning have a cost: time and effort.
 Many beginners are looking for a trick or edge or the fastest way to reaching professional level skills.
 Or, some people are looking for the quickest way to ramp up in order to build an idea.
 Our program is not designed for any of that.

 Our program is built for people who are able to work consistently for an indefinitely long period of time, often seemingly without much progress to show for it.

 This is the path to mastery -- this is the Slow Path.

 If you've read this far, you might be a good fit for our program.
 We'll list out the attributes of our best students, and you can make a decision on whether this is for you.
 You will enjoy our program if:

 If this list describes you well, we have crafted all aspects of our program to fit your learning goals, and at a price point that is sustainable.
-As instructors, we're excited to work with you to get you started with a long and rewarding career.
+As instructors, we're excited to work with you to get you started on a long and rewarding career.